Prior to or at registration, students receive their individual student schedules, which include tutors and class locations. Class meeting times are:

 All new students participate in a seminar on Plato's Meno, 70-86d, on the day prior to the start of the semester in the spring and summer, and on the first day of the fall semester.

 Convocation is the occasion when new students are welcomed into the College.
-It takes place in the Great Hall of McDowell at the beginning of each semester.
-Returning and transfer students are warmly encouraged to attend.
+It takes place in the Great Hall of McDowell at the start of the spring and summer semesters, and in the FSK Auditorium at the start of the fall semester.
 This is a somewhat formal event, and students should dress accordingly.
 If a new student must miss convocation, he or she should notify the Graduate Institute office ahead of time.

 The Graduate Council is a representative body of graduate students whose purposes include the following five items: